3scale-labs/perftest-toolkit/README.md

 High level overview is quite simple.
 Main components are represented in the diagram below.

-* Injector: Source of HTTP traffic requests
+* Injector: Source of HTTP/HTTPS traffic requests
 * Openshift Container Platform with 3scale installed
 * Upstream API: Also named as backend API, this is the final API service as an HTTP traffic endpoint.
 Optionally, for testing purposes, [deploy Upstream API](deployment/doc/deploy-upstream-api.md).
 * Test Configurator (Buddhi): 3scale setup and traffic generation tool